Khushal81202/Sales-Dashboard/README.md

-Sales Dashboard - Power BI 📊
+📊 Power BI Sales Dashboard

+🚀 Overview

-This repository contains a Power BI sales dashboard that provides insights into sales, profit, and product distribution across different countries.
+This Power BI dashboard provides an insightful visualization of sales performance across different countries.
+It helps stakeholders analyze sales trends, profits, and product performance effectively.

-🚀 Project Overview

-The dashboard visualizes key sales metrics, including:
+📈 Key Features

--Sum of Sales by Country and Profit
+-Sum of Sales by Country & Profit: A stacked bar chart representing total sales and profit margins for each country.

--Product-Wise Sales Distribution

--Yearly Sales Trends

--Average Profit by Country

--Discount Band Analysis

-Data

--Country: United States, Canada, France, Germany, Mexico

--Year: 2013, 2014

--Product: Paseo, Velo, VTT, Amarilla, Carretera, Montana

--Sales: Numeric values representing total sales

--Profit: Numeric values representing profit (including negative values)

--Discount Band: High, Medium, Low

-📊 Dashboard Features

--Stacked Bar Chart: Sales and profit comparison by country

--Pie Chart: Percentage of product distribution

--Bar Chart: Sales distribution by country

--Area Chart: Yearly sales trends

--Donut Chart: Profit percentage by country

-🛠️ Tools & Technologies Used
+-%GT Count of Discount Band by Product: A pie chart visualizing the distribution of discount bands by product.

+-Sum of Sales by Country: A bar chart displaying total sales volume by country.

+-Sales Trend Over Time: A stream graph showing product-wise sales trends over different years.

+-%GT Average of Profit by Country: A donut chart breaking down profit percentages by country.

+-Sales vs Cost Analysis: Comparative visualizations for sales and COGS (Cost of Goods Sold) per country.

+🎯 Insights Derived

+-The United States has the highest total sales, followed by Canada and France.

+-Certain product categories contribute significantly to profits and discounts.

+-Profitability varies significantly across different countries.

+-Yearly sales trends indicate steady growth in key regions.

+🔧 Future Enhancements

+-Integration of real-time sales data.

+-More granular product-level insights.

-Power BI 🎨
+-Forecasting future sales trends using Power BI predictive analytics.

-Data Visualization 📊

-Data Analytics 📈
+-Custom user interactions with filters and slicers.